Jandullaev/final-project/REPORT.md

 - displayed lists of books

 ### 8. Developing 5
 - Worked with Searching book, but there are some   problems
 - Changed some items

+### 9. Developing 6
+- Searching is working
+- To Do Filter
+- some changes with html
+- removed searching in html